Carmel Valley Association Board of Directors

 Sandy Schachter, Secretary

 Sandy was a founding member of the Friends of the Carmel Valley Library and served on that board as secretary in the 1980's and as organizer of the First Saturday lecture series from 2000 to 2006.
-She has also served on the board of the Carmel Valley Angel Project since 2013, currently as secretary, and has been in charge of the Holiday Store.
-She is currently secretary of Carmel Valley Save Open Space.
-She has also volunteered at Tularcitos School and for Pacific Repertory Theatre.
-She has been secretary of the CVA Board since 2008, served on the Outreach Committee and the editorial committee for the Carmel Valley Voice, and coordinated the Carmel Valley Voices program.
+She has also served on the board of the Carmel Valley Angel Project as secretary, and was in charge of the Holiday Store for several years.
+She was a founding member and secretary of Carmel Valley Save Open Space.
+She is a docemt at the Carmel Valley History Center, volunteers for Pacific Repertory Theatre, and volunteered at Tularcitos School when her son was attending there.

 She is married to David Burbidge, retired from CSUMB.
-Her son Jason attended Tularcitos and Carmel Middle School and is currently working for the United States Census Department.
-Her hobbies include walking and otherwise spoiling her dog, watercolor painting, reading, and hunting for misused apostrophes.
+Her son Jason attended Tularcitos and Carmel Middle School and is currently working for the United States government.
+Her hobbies include walking and otherwise spoiling her rambunctious rescue dog, watercolor painting, reading, and hunting for misused apostrophes.

 Andy Sudol, Treasurer